 We ran 50 users through a remote unmoderated card sort, one at a time.
-We couldn’t hear what these participants were thinking, but we now had a more robust set of data to spot patterns.
-Combined with the 5 think-aloud sessions, we had the right mix of qualitative and quantitative.
+We couldn’t hear what these participants were thinking, but we now had a more robust set of data to spot patterns and validate our moderated session insights.
+We now had the right mix of qualitative and quantitative.

 #11.
 Analyze results.

-We ran the quantitative card sort through OptimalSort software, which provides great tools for analysis, in particular dendrograms and a similarity matrix.
+For the qualitative sessions, we captured observations on how participants grouped the content, and then we looked for patterns in our observations.
+We ran the quantitative card sort through OptimalSort software, which provides great starting tools for analysis.
 Their tools are so good that it’s tempting to try to walk away from them with your new IA in hand.
 We have to remind ourselves that, along with qualitative insights, these tools are inputs that help inform our designs.

 #12.
 Generate new IAs.